mheilner/MartinAndrewWebsite/README.md

 What I want to do
 - Be able to write something and have it posted
 - make a call to display market data api
 Other Notes
 - call node index.js
-- look at http://localhost:3000/ to interact locally before deployment
+- look at http://localhost:3000/ to interact locally before deployment THis uses both front end and backend functionality to make calls and work thru the webservice.
+- ALL FUNCTIONALOTY IS THERE ACCORDING TO TA BUT THE WEBSOCKET